Brownie Crinkle Cookies

 Sadly, the batter cannot be made in advance and frozen since it needs to be slightly warm when scooped and baked.

 Baked cookies can be frozen.
-These cookies last for up to a month if frozen in a Ziplock bag or airtight container.
+These cookies last for up to a month if frozen in a Ziplock bag or an airtight container.

 Move them to the fridge the day before you plan to eat them to reduce the temperature shock, then let them sit out at room temperature for a few hours before eating.